Munna-Git/Data-Cleaning-Project/README.md

 ---

-# **Data Cleaning Project of the Messiest Dataset**
+## **Data Cleaning Project of the Messiest Dataset**

+---

-### **Documentation for LinkedIn Dataset**
+### **Documentation of the Messiest Dataset Data cleaning**

 ### **Project Overview**

 This project involved deep cleaning of a healthcare dataset that, to put it mildly, had seen better days.
 With only 102 rows and 10 columns, one might assume it’d be a quick task.
 But datasets, like onions, have layers, and this one had plenty.
 Missing values, inconsistent formats, weird characters, and even some Excel-era time travel.
-I general it had everything.
+In general it had everything.

 So here’s how I tackled it.